natefinch/npf/content/blog/why-everyone-hates-go.md

 are otherwise generally thought of as a very talented pool of developers means that it is simultaneously more outrageous that they are fooling people and more insulting that their language flies in the face of ML-derived languages.

+**Update:  I removed the "panties in a bunch" comment, since I was (correctly) scolded for being sexist, not to mention unprofessional.
+My apologies to anyone I offended.